What to do before the new puppy arrives home…

 - Puppy food and treats for training

-- Collar, lead and name tag with your details engraved
+- A name tag with your details engraved

 - Water and food bowl